Click on any question to expand the answer. Please feel free to contact us for more information if needed.

 Do I need a referral to come and see you?

 You can consult our Storefont page for our current opening hours.

 Can I make an appointment?

-I can’t come to your Storefront because I have mobility or vision problems.
-Is there a way I can get help?
+I have mobility or vision problems.
+Is there a way I can receive your services?